openjdk/jdk/doc/hotspot-style.md

 Some features are discussed in their own subsection, typically to provide more extensive discussion or rationale for limitations.
-Features that don't have their own subsection are listed in omnibus feature sections for permitted, excluded, and undecided features.
+Features that don't have their own subsection are listed in omnibus feature sections for permitted, forbidden, and undecided features.

 Lists of new features for C++11, C++14, and C++17, along with links to their descriptions, can be found in the online documentation for some of the